ibm-cloud-docs/ibm-spectrum-lsf/troubleshooting.md

 {: pre}
 {: tsSymptoms}

-The error occurs because after configuring the DNS domains and custom resolver, the RHEL based configuration using NetworkManager is not picking up the domain name under `/etc/resolv.conf` file to resolve the shortname of the host without the domain name.
+The error occurs because after configuring the DNS domains and custom resolver, the RHEL based systems uses NetworkManager service to pick up the domain name under search in `/etc/resolv.conf` file to resolve the shortname of the host without depending on the actual domain name.
 {: tsCauses}

 To resolve this issue: